chandanashreekv/calendar-app/README.md

 Supports multiple events on the same day using color-coded event blocks Clean, modern, and minimal UI inspired by Google Calendar–style layouts

-## React Compiler

-The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).